BastienSalamin/ProjetHackaton/ReadMe.md

 ## Database

 We used five different tables for our database.
 As you could have guessed, there is the Student and the Exam.
 However, to avoid some repetition, we also used tables for the Room and Subject which are linked to the Exam table.
-The Exam and Student have a many-to-many relationship, therefore we created an intermediate table, named ExamsStudents, to link both of their primary key.
+The Exam and Student have a many-to-many relationship, therefore we created an intermediate table, named ExamsStudents, to link both of them.
 Thus, deleting an exam affect the Exams table, and also the corresponding entries in the ExamsStudents table.
-This also applies when we delete a student affected to an exam.

 ---

 ## Details

 We provided inside the app a section called "A propos" which can give further informations about the project, and provides a link on the GitHub page of this application.
+You can also find there a toggle for a Dark Mode.